 - An editor who can provide a developmental review / “big picture” edit of your novel.

 - Beta readers who’ll give you feedback on your writing.

 - Fellow freelancers or bloggers who you’ve met in a Facebook group or other online forum.

 Encourage them to point out what could be better.
 Spend time deliberately learning more about that aspect of your craft and practicing it.

 #3: Spend More Time Planning

-If you’re not naturally a planner, try to do a little bit more pre-writing preparation.
+If you’re not naturally a planner, try to consciously make time to prepare before you write.
 This can really help if you’re great at putting together sentence but struggle with the bigger picture issues.

 Planning ahead might mean following a process along these lines: